isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Code of Conduct and School Rules.md

 |-------------------|--------------------|
 | ·       Do keep it neat.
 No tinting or colouring is allowed.<br><br>·       Tie up your hair neatly if it touches the collar of the shirt.
 Only black, white or grey hair accessories (hair clips/ribbons/elastic bands) are to be used.<br><br>·       Do not keep fanciful hairstyles.<br><br>·       Clip or tie up the fringe if it covers the eyebrow.<br> <br>  | ·       Do not tint or colour your hair.<br><br>·       Keep it short and neat and ensure that the fringe is above the eyebrow.<br><br>·       Ensure that the hair is cut above the ears and collar, with a slope at the back and of an appropriate style that is acceptable by the school.<br><br>·       Must be clean shaven.
 Beard, moustache or long side-burns are not allowed.<br><br>·       Do not keep a spiky or fanciful hairstyle. |
 | <img src="/images/Code%20of%20Conduct%20&%20Rules/Akansha-hair-cropped.png" style="width:80%">               | ![](/images/Code%20of%20Conduct%20&%20Rules/Dongyi-hair-cropped.jpg)             |

+6\.  **General Appearance**

+**Spectacles**

+*   Wear simple single-coloured spectacle frames.
+*   Do not wear multi-coloured and fanciful spectacle frames.
+*   Do not wear tinted glasses and coloured contact lenses in school.

+**Jewellery**

+*   Only girls are allowed to wear one simple pair of ear-stud (not more than ~ 0.5 cm in diameter) on each ear lobe.
+*   Do not wear jewellery or accessories of any kind.
+*   No rings or hand/ankle bands should be worn by students.

+**Fingernails**

+*   Keep fingernails short and clean.
+*   Do not polish or varnish fingernails.

+**Miscellaneous**

+*   Do not wear any headgear.
+*   Wear only plain black, white or dark-coloured sweaters, windbreakers or cardigans in class.
+*   Do not wear any make-up.
+*   Do not have any tattoos on your body.

+7\.  **Attendance**

+*   Inform your Form Teacher when you are unable to attend school due to illness or urgent family matters by **0715 hrs**.
+You could also inform your class chairman to help relay the information to your form teacher.
+*   **Students should report to the assembly ground before 0730 hrs (0800 hrs on Thursdays).
+If you are not in the assembly ground by 0730 hrs (0800 hrs on Thursdays), you will be considered late for school.**
+*   The school takes a serious view on late-coming and students who are late for morning assembly will face consequences.
+*   Submit a medical certificate (MC) to the form teacher on the day you return to the school.
+The school accepts letters from parents/guardians only on a case-by-case basis (a maximum of 2 letters per term).
+*   Students who do not submit MCs or the necessary documents will be marked as ‘Absent without valid reason’.
+The school will thus treat this as a case of truancy, if students are unable to explain their absence.
+*   Seek the approval of your form teacher if you need to leave the school premises before the end of the last lesson.
+You will need to sign in the ‘Permission to Leave Early’ slip in the General Office before you leave.
+*   Your parent or guardian needs to accompany you home if you leave school early.

+8\.  **Movement during Curriculum Time**

+*   Seek your teachers’ permission before leaving the classroom.
+*   Move quietly when moving to the next venue during curriculum time.
+*   Do not loiter along corridors at any time, including the breaks.

+9.  **Others**

+*   You are not allowed to have in possession any weapon.
+You are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.

+**The school would like to develop in all students self-discipline.
+The observance of school rules is one of the key pillars to achieve a fruitful school experience.**

+**Hence, to help students learn from and correct negative conduct when they misbehave or break school rules, appropriate consequences will be meted out to the students concerned.**

+**The school wishes all students a successful learning experience.**

+### <b><u>MOBILE PHONE POLICY</u></b>

+<u>Rationale</u>

+We recognise that many students own a mobile phone, and that some parents/guardians request that their child/ward to bring a mobile phone to school for safety and accountability purposes.
+To ensure a conducive environment for our students, unnecessary distractions or disruptions should be avoided.
+Therefore, the school strongly discourages students from bringing mobile phones to school.
+However, if there is a need, students are allowed to use their mobile phones outside curriculum time (including CCA time) in the canteen or at the foyer unless authorised by a teacher.

+<u>Responsibility of Student</u>

+*   All mobile phones must be switched off during curriculum hours.

+*   Students are responsible for their mobile phones.
+*   Mobile phones brought to school are entirely at students’ own risk.
+*   The school accepts no responsibility for replacing lost, stolen or damaged mobile phones.

+<u>Consequence</u>

+It is the responsibility of students who bring mobile phones to school to abide by the rules outlined by the school.
+The decision to provide a mobile phone to their child should be made by parents/guardians.
+It is the duty of the parents to understand the potential use and/or misuse of mobile phones.

+Mobile phones will be confiscated for 3 working days if students do not adhere to the rules.

+Confiscated phones will be switched off and kept in a safe at the General Office.

+In cases of emergency, the general office contact number remains a vital and appropriate point of contact.

+### <b><u>CONDUCT GRADING AND DEMERIT POINT SYSTEM</u></b>

+The school recognises students who consistently display an excellent conduct and exhibit Honour and Humility throughout the semester.
+Acts of integrity and self-responsibility are also affirmed and acknowledged by the school.

+The school uses a demerit point system to help monitor and assign the Conduct Grades for students.
+Students who do not uphold any of the rules may be given demerit points, in addition to other appropriate consequences meted out by the Student Discipline Committee.

+**CONDUCT GRADING**

+A student’s Conduct Grade, as reflected in the Report Card, is related to the student’s conduct and behaviour throughout the year.
+The Conduct Grading takes into account the student’s attitude in his or her daily work such as whether there is respect for teachers and whether self-responsibility is exhibited by the student.
+The student’s attendance, punctuality in school and the number of demerit points accumulated are also important criteria in determining the student’s Conduct Grade.